 Is Harvest Good for Families?

-Absolutely.
-Harvest has become a magnet for young families thanks to
+Yes.
+Harvest has become a magnet for young families thanks to:

 - Top-rated schools